PwC Privacy Policy

 Disclosure of information outside Australia

-We may share personal information with other PwC firms within the global PwC network.
+We share personal information with other PwC firms within the global PwC network.
 This is partly because we use shared systems and services with these firms.
-For a list of PwC office locations, please refer to: https://www.pwc.com/gx/en/about/office-locations.html#/.
-We may also utilise overseas facilities, third-party providers to process, store, or back up our information, or to provide certain products or services to us.
+For a list of PwC office locations, please refer to: https://www.pwc.com/gx/en/about/office-locations.html.
+We also utilise overseas facilities, third-party providers to process, store, or back up our information, or to provide certain products or services to us.
+The locations in which facilities and third-party providers are located include the United States, Germany, Singapore, India, Hong Kong, the Czech Republic, the United Kingdom, the Netherlands, Argentina, the Philippines, Romania and Canada.

 We take care to ensure that PwC Network Firms and other third parties outside Australia to whom we disclose personal information are subject to appropriate restrictions on their handling of that personal information.
 Due to differences in foreign laws and the global nature of some arrangements in place for the PwC global network, these restrictions may not be substantially similar to those required under the Australian Privacy Principles, and the Privacy Act (including mechanisms entitling you to seek redress) may not apply.